Paramedic Program for Fall 2018 Class (Starting in August 2018)

-Paramedic is a limited program; therefore, it is highly recommended that you submit your application early.
-The Paramedic application instructions is located at the bottom of this page under downloads.
-It has all instructions to complete the application packet.
+Paramedic is a limited access program; therefore, it is highly recommended that you submit your application early.

 Emergency Medical Service Technology Program

 The Emergency Medical Services Technology Program is designed to prepare the student to become a competent entry-level Emergency Medical Technician (EMT) and/or Paramedic.
 The program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
 The EMS certificate programs (EMT and Paramedic) are limited admission, requiring completion of the Application for EMS Programs, and acceptance into the program by the College EMS department.
 The Associate in Science Degree in Emergency Medical Services Technology consists of three sequential components.
 Successful completion of each component will fulfill requirements for the affiliated Florida State certification.
 Students looking to continue their education will be eligible for admission into the Florida SouthWestern State College Bachelor of Applied Science degree in Public Safety Administration.

 The Florida SouthWestern State College Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).